fernandezeric/Freya/README.md

 freya-admin --newcataloglocal ztf_local api

 ```
-* If you download any catalog for the github or other site use for example:
+* If you download any catalog for the github or other site you can install in environment python.
 ```
-# Inside catalog
-freya-admin --registercatalog
+pip install .
 ```

-Independet how add catalog the next step is to connect catalog with Freya,
+Independet how add catalog the next step is to connect catalog with Freya (if not completed before),
 for this need completed fourt generic methods.
 ```
 Inside folder new catalog find the following files